Article Update, February 2020: Yale-Harvard Research Team Finds that the Nervous System is Key to Fighting Gut Infection.

 Where to Find Help

-As you can see from this article, its treatment requires a holistic approach to mind-body healing.
-Knowing this, I suggest you seek the help of an integrative practitioner who understands the gut-brain connection and has a solid background in helping patients resolve gut-health issues and autoimmune conditions.
+Treatment to support gut immunity requires a holistic approach to mind-body healing.
+Knowing this, I suggest you seek the help of an integrative practitioner who understands the gut-brain connection and has a solid background in helping patients resolve gut-health issues and immune challenges.

 For more information on the gut-brain connection, I highly recommend a wonderful book on the topic by Emeran Mayer, MD: “Mind-Gut Connection”.